-- 50. The following paragraphs provide guidance on how to complete the HESF survey workbook.
-The survey tables are contained in an Excel workbook.
-There are two worksheets to complete: - Table 1 Forecast of years of instance for 2023-24 - Table 2 Forecast of years of instance on degree apprenticeships for 2023-24. - 51.
-In these tables you will provide a forecast of student numbers you expect to recruit for 2023-24 on higher education courses recognised for OfS funding purposes.
+- 51. The following paragraphs provide guidance on how to complete the HESF survey workbook.
+The survey table is contained in an Excel workbook.
+There is one worksheet to complete: - Table 1 Forecast of years of engagements for 2024-25. - 52.
+In this table you will provide a forecast of student numbers you expect to recruit for 2024-25 on higher education courses recognised for OfS funding purposes.
 The forecast you make should represent the most realistic and likely outcome and should not be overly ambitious or pessimistic.

-Content and structure of the workbook tables
+Content and structure of the workbook table

-- 52. In HESF23 you are specifically forecasting the number of completed years of instance that start in the academic year 2023-24.
-Only years of instance generated by new entrants who are Ofsfundable should be counted.
+- 53. In HESF24 you are specifically forecasting the number of years of engagement that start in the academic year 2024-25.
+Only years of engagement generated by new entrants who are Ofsfundable should be counted.
 You should only be forecasting students that you expect to be registered with your provider and who will be actively pursuing studies for a course that meets our definition of recognised higher education for OfS funding purposes.
-Information on these terms is given in Part 2. - 53.
-The HESF tables are divided into sections 1 and 2: - a.
-In Section 1 you need to enter the estimated completed years of instance for the academic year 2023-24. - b.
-In Section 2 you need to enter the estimated full-time equivalence (FTE) for the completed years included in Section 1 for the academic year 2023-24.
+Information on these terms is given in Part 2. - 54.
+The HESF table has one section in which you need to enter the estimated years of engagement for the academic year 2024-25.

-Sections 1 and 2 are further broken down by price group.
+The table is further broken down by price group.

-- 54. Further information on the definitions used in HESF is given in Part 2 of this document. - 55.
-The table contains two different cell types: - white cells, where we require data to be entered where appropriate to your provider - blue cells, which have either been pre-populated with data from another source, or pre-filled by an underlying calculation. - 56.
+- 55. Further information on the definitions used in HESF is given in Part 2 of this document. - 56.
+The table contains two different cell types: - white cells, where we require data to be entered where appropriate to your provider - blue cells, which have either been pre-populated with data from another source, or pre-filled by an underlying calculation. - 57.
 When entering data into the table, you may also see a red highlighted message above the table.
 These validation failures indicate where the data you have entered is not feasible; for example, if you enter values to more than two decimal places.
 If any validation checks are triggered, you should check your data and make any necessary corrections.
 We will not accept a workbook with validation failures.

-Table 1: Forecast of years of instance for 2023-24
+Forecast of years of engagement for 2024-25

-- 57. In this table you are providing a forecast of the students you are expecting to start studying in the 2023-24 academic year, and complete their year of instance.
-We will use this information when we calculate initial funding for 2023-24.
-A partial screenshot of the table is shown in Figure 1. - 58.
-When completing Section 1, you need to enter a forecast of the total completed years of instance for new entrants in 2023-24.
-You will need to further break down the years of instance by: - a.
-Mode of study (Full-time or Part-time) see paragraphs 91 to 94. - b.
-Length of year (Standard or Long) see paragraphs 100 and 101. - c.
-Level of study (UG (Level 4 and 5), UG (Other), PGT (UG fee), PGT (Masters' loan) or PGT (Other)) see paragraphs 95 to 99. - d.
+- 58. In this table you are providing a forecast of the students you are expecting to start studying, and therefore beginning their first year of engagement, in the 2024-25 academic year.
+We will use this information when we calculate initial funding for 2024-25.
+A partial screenshot of the table is shown in Figure 1. - 59.
+When completing Section 1, you need to enter a forecast of the total years of engagement for new entrants in 2024-25.
+You will need to further break down the years of engagement by:

+- a.
+Mode of study (Full-time or Part-time) see paragraphs 85 to 88. - b.
+Length of year (Standard or Long) see paragraphs 94 and 95. - c.
+Level of study (UG (Level 4 and 5), UG (Other), PGT (UG fee), PGT (Masters' loan) or PGT (Other)) see paragraphs 89 to 93. - d.
 Price group (A, B, C1.1, C1.2, C2 or D).
-You may need to split years of instance across price groups.
-If this is the case, up to two decimal places can be used but the total years of instance must be a whole number see paragraphs 102 to 104. - 59.
-When completing Section 2, you will need to enter a forecast of the FTE for the completed years included in Section 1 (see paragraph 101).
-You will only need to do this for the part-time rows; the full-time rows will be completed automatically.
-You will need to break down the FTE in the same way as in Section 1. - 60.
+You may need to split years of engagement across price groups.
+If this is the case, up to two decimal places can be used but the total years of engagement must be a whole number see paragraphs 96 to 98. - 60.
 Validation failure messages will occur for Table 1 if: - a.
-Section 1 or 2 contains a negative number. - b.
-The totals in Section 1 do not add up to whole numbers.
+The table contains a negative number. - b.
+The totals in the table do not add up to whole numbers.
 If you have courses that are split across price groups the totals must still be a whole number. - c.
-You record numbers to more than two decimal places. - d.
-The FTE recorded in Section 2 is greater than the completed years of instance in Section 1. - e.
-The FTE recorded in Section 2 is less than 3 per cent of the completed years in Section 1.
-(Years of instance that have an FTE of less than 0.03 are not included.)
+You record numbers to more than two decimal places.